PV1shal/receipt-processor-challenge/README.md

 3. Navigate to the project directory: `cd receipt-processor`
 4. Run the application: `go run .`

-### From the executable file
+### From the ZIP

-1. Ensure you have the executale file which was submitted as an Attached file in the submission link.
+1. Ensure you have the executale ZIP file which was submitted as an Attached file in the submission link.
+2. UnZip the Zip file to your desired directory.
-2. Navigate to the file where the executable file is.
+3. Navigate to the project directory: `cd receipt-processor`
-3. Run the following command:
+4. Run the application: `go run .
-    - On macOS or Linux, `./receipt-processor-challenge`
-    - On Windoes, `./receipt-processor-challenge.exe`

 ## Running Test